chaxus/ran/packages/docs/src/ranui/index.md

 ### 3.`jsx`

-Because `react` synthetic events, in order to more convenient to use, by `react` higher-order components encapsulation [ranui] (https://www.npmjs.com/package/ranui), Output the [@ranui/react](https://www.npmjs.com/package/@ranui/react)
+Because `react` synthetic events, in order to more convenient to use, by `react` higher-order components encapsulation [ranui](https://www.npmjs.com/package/ranui), Output the [@ranui/react](https://www.npmjs.com/package/@ranui/react)

 In `react`, use the [@ranui/react](https://www.npmjs.com/package/@ranui/react) will be more smooth, by higher-order functions after package, and `react` ecosystem.